bsierieb1/xdasi-bio-2021-archive/docs/learning_r/r_rstudio/4_r_session_management.md

 Whenever you are working on a project, your code (scripts and markdown files), workspace (data structures), commandline history, and data files are located somewhere on your filesystem.

-**You need to know where you are in order to keep your work organized!** It is recommended that you keep each of your projects in a separate folder containing all of the scripts, data, and any other relevant files pertaining to that project.
+**You need to know where you are in order to keep your work organized!**{: .text-green-200}

+It is recommended that you keep each of your projects in a separate folder containing all of the scripts, data, and any other relevant files pertaining to that project.

 For example, it's a good idea to create a parent folder called something like "R_homework", and then create a separate folder for each week's assignment.
-Fortunately, RStudio can help you organize your work using **RProjects**.
+Fortunately, RStudio can help you organize your work using **RProjects**{: .text-green-200}.
 More on this below.

 [Workspace](https://support.rstudio.com/hc/en-us/articles/200711843-Working-Directories-and-Workspaces){: .btn .btn-green target="blank"}

-All of the **R data objects** you create in your current session will be stored in a **file with the extension .Rdata** that can be reloaded next time you want to work on the same project.
+All of the **R data objects**{: .text-green-200} you create in your current session will be stored in a file with the extension **.Rdata**{: .text-green-200} that can be reloaded next time you want to work on the same project.
 This will include anything like variables, vectors, data frames, etc.

 [Command History](https://support.rstudio.com/hc/en-us/articles/200526217-Command-History-in-the-RStudio-IDE){: .btn .btn-green target="blank"}